Low-code designer > Custom forms > Form templates / Dynamic forms

 DF1

 If the total order amount is more than 250 USD, the company gives customers a discount.
-As soon as the sales rep specifies the Total amount more than 250 USD, an additional Discount field will automatically appear on the page.
+As soon as the sales rep specifies the Total amount of more than 250 USD, an additional Discount field will automatically appear on the page.
 The sales rep will write down the discount, and ELMA365 will calculate the total discounted amount.

 DF2